Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

 ## Known Issues
 1. The [Cloudflare Help Page](https://1.1.1.1/help) test page will not work when the secondary IPv6 **2606:4700:4700::1001** is specified in **/opt/etc/stubby/stubby.yml**.
-2. Two of the testers experienced issues with the router not being able to access the WAN due to lack of NTP early in the boot reboot process.
-The models are the RT-AC68U_B1 and RT-AC3100/CA.  The fix is to add the entry ```server=/pool.ntp.org/1.1.1.1``` to **/jffs/configs/dnsmasq.conf.add**.
-I also experienced the issue on my AC88U after several months in production with no issues.
-3. Stubby logging is currently simplistic or non-existent and simply writes to stdout.
+2. Stubby logging is currently simplistic or non-existent and simply writes to stdout.
 The Stubby team is working on making this better!

 ## Starting, Stopping and Killing Stubby